EiffelSoftware/EiffelStudio/Src/contrib/library/text/parser/json/doc/user_guide.md

 ## Current version and status

 The latest release is 0.8.0. eJSON has been improved and cleaned.
-The converters are not obsolete and replaced by the "serialization" interfaces.
+The converters are now obsolete and are replaced by the "serialization" interfaces.

 # Introduction